-It’s time to get into the statistics, facts, and figures, and see exactly where CS:GO is in 2021.
-And, through this discussion, we’ll definitively answer the question, is CSGO dying?
+It’s time to get into the statistics, facts, and figures, and see exactly if CS:GO is dead in 2023.
+And, through this discussion, we’ll definitively answer the question, is CS:GO dying?

 But will CSGO ever die?

-Let’s be frank – CSGO’s esports scene has been a leading driver of the community for many years.
-It has laid the foundation that many platforms have grown from, and today, it remains one of the most popular esports verticals in the world.
-There’s very little competition, save for the title of Valorant, which was introduced in 2020.
-In many ways, VALORANT was a carbon copy of CSGO, but the developers tweaked it into more of a hero shooter than a standard FPS title, and it boasts bright colors and more diverse mechanics.
+CS:GO’s esports scene has been a leading driver of the industry for many years.
+It has essentially worked to lay the foundation that allowed many other platforms have grown.
+Even today, a decade after its launch, it remains the most popular esports game in the world.
+There’s very little direct competition to CSGO, aside from VALORANT, which was first introduced in 2020.
+This is essentially a carbon copy of CSGO.
+It’s a hero shooter as opposed to a standard FPS title, and it boasts bright colors and more diverse mechanics.

-Many people have asked, will Valorant kill CS:GO, but we’ll answer that in a moment.
+Many people have found themselves asking recently, “Will VALORANT kill CS:GO?”, but we’ll answer that in a moment.